-The drive was beautiful, the road made my car jostle like an off-kilter washing machine, and as we reached the bridge and started across it ment in keeping it swinging over - every kid's eyes went up and the Colorado River, new memoover the edge.
+The drive was beautiful, the road made my car jostle like an off-kilter washing machine, and as we reached the bridge and started across it - every kid's eyes went up and over the edge.

 Squeals ensued.

 We parked on the far side of the bridge, and tasked with getting a good photo of the bridge at sunset, my little daredevils and I cautiously made our way onto and across to the center of the Regency Bridge.